-To facilitate the use of the Form PTO-1050, the public may obtain as many copies as needed from the Correspondence and Mail Division or from the receptionist in the lobby of building 3 at Crystal Plaza.
+To facilitate the use of the Form PTO-1050, the public may obtain as many copies as needed from the Correspondence and Mail Division.

 Where only a part of a request can be approved, or where the Office discovers and includes additional corrections, the appropriate alterations are made on the form PTO-1050 by the Office.
-The patentee is notified of the changes on the Notification of Approval-inpart form PTOL-404.
+The patentee is notified of the changes on the Notification of Approvalin-part form PTOL-404.
 The certificate is issued approximately 6 weeks thereafter.